libredeb/gtk-hello/README.md

 # gtk-hello

-This is an example Vala and GTK+ 4 Application (includes i18n translations, icons, metadata for appstore, and more).
+This is an example Vala and GTK+ 4 Application (includes i18n translations, save application state using GSettings, icons, metadata for appstore, and more).

 ![screenshot](./data/images/screenshot.png)